jstat/jstat/doc/md/core.md

 ### alter( func )

-Destructively map to an array.
+Destructively maps to an array.

 **alter( array, fn )**